 Table of Contents

-Divya Mukta Vati, is herbal Ayurvedic medicine form Patanjali Divya Pharmacy.
+Divya Mukta Vati, is a herbal Ayurvedic medicine form Patanjali Divya Pharmacy.

 - Manufacturer: Patanjali Ayurvedic Pvt.
 Ltd.